 - Diploma in Pastry Arts (Austin and Boulder campuses)

-- Diploma in Culinary Arts and Operations (Distance learning – offered online through our Boulder campus)
+- Diploma in Culinary Arts and Operations (Distance learning – available online through our Boulder campus)

-- Diploma in Professional Pastry Arts (Distance learning – offered online through our Boulder campus)
+- Diploma in Professional Pastry Arts (Distance learning – available online through our Boulder campus)

 - Diploma in Plant-Based Culinary Arts (Online)